leecyno1/finance-ai-llm/docs/API/SEARCH.md

-# Perplexica Search API Documentation
+# Dr.Lemon Search API Documentation

 ## Overview

-Perplexica’s Search API makes it easy to use our AI-powered search engine.
+Dr.Lemon’s Search API makes it easy to use our AI-powered search engine.
 You can run different types of searches, pick the models you want to use, and get the most recent info.
-Follow the following headings to learn more about Perplexica's search API.

 ## Endpoints